iter8-tools/iter8/mkdocs/docs/concepts/metricsoverview.md

 template: overrides/main.html
 ---

-# Metrics Overview
+# Metrics

-!!! abstract "iter8 metric"
+!!! abstract ""
     **iter8** defines a Kubernetes CRD called **metric**.
 A metric resource encapsulates the REST query that is used for retrieving a metric value from the metrics backend.

 ??? example "Sample metric"